ilg-physics-ucsb/physics6-manual/6BL/MagnetsandInductors/MagnetsAndInductors.md

 ::: Question
 a) Magnetic field strength decreases as you get farther from the poles of the magnet.
 Does the flux through the face of the coil change as you move the magnet?
 Explain your answer.

 b) Why does the meter needle deflect?
 Is the deflection in accordance with Lenz’s Law?
 Justify your answer in terms of Lenz’s law and your above answers.
-(AVOCADO, In need of rewording for the change from Galvonometer?)
 :::

 3. Reverse the polarity of the magnet by pressing the button on the bottom right of Simulation 3.
 Take the magnet to the left side of the coil and repeat the above experiment (step 2).
 Be sure that the north pole of the magnet is the one facing the coil.